 If you know or suspect that any of the above apply to you, see a dentist before using any whitening products.

 Combining Teeth Whitening With Other Treatments

 For some, whitening is the last step to becoming fully confident in their smile.
 Others might want a little more tweaking.
 If you fall into the latter category, you might be wondering if you can use other dental treatments with whitening products.

 You sure can.
 Just not in every case.
 Not all cosmetic corrections pair well with teeth whitening, but one that does is clear aligner therapy.
 Some clear aligner companies even include whitening in their treatment bundles.
 If you’re dreaming of a whiter and straighter smile, you might consider using an online clear aligner service like Byte or AlignerCo.

 Sensitive teeth whitening products open the door to a brighter smile, even if you’ve experienced pain from kits in the past.
 We are confident that the six options in this guide are all excellent options.
 Choose any of them and you’ll be smiling brightly before you know it!

 Are sensitive teeth-whitening products safe?

-Yes!
 They might be the safest whitening products to use since they are designed to be extra gentle on your enamel.
-Purchase authentic products from reputable sellers, follow the directions on the packaging, and enjoy a whiter smile.
+Make sure to consult your dentist beforehand, purchase authentic products from reputable sellers, follow the directions on the packaging, and you should be good to go.